djopatrny/djopatrny/README.md

-# Don't take it too serious.
-It wasn't to begin with.
+# Quiet down.
+Tryin to sleep

 <!--
 **djopatrny/djopatrny** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.